coleaiseosa/meet/README.md

 Given the user was typing “Berlin” in the city textbox and the list of suggested cities is showing When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) and the user should receive a list of upcoming events in that city

 ## SHOW/HIDE AN EVENT'S DETAILS:

-- As a user, I should be able to filter events by city so that I can see the list of events that take place in that city.

 \*\*Scenario 1: An event element is collapsed by default Given that a user has not selected a city, When the list of event is displayed, Then all events details should be hidden.